timoklimmer/lightning-aml-v2/README.md

-# Lightning on Azure Machine Learning v2
+# Lightning on Azure Machine Learning v2 using Nebula checkpoints

 Demonstrates the use of PyTorch Lightning on Azure Machine Learning (CLI v2).